Ask Phyllis is a blog series of frequently asked real estate questions. Have a question about real estate? Email us here

 In today’s current real estate environment with a shortage of inventory, it is difficult for Realtors® to be able to guide their clients as to which price a home might ultimately sell.
 There are numerous components to the market value equation and price per square foot is just one.
-Although the calculation is simple: divide the price of the home by the square footage, it is a poor indicator of a home’s true value for several reasons:
+The calculation is simple: divide the price of the home by the square footage.
+But this is a poor indicator of a home’s true value for several reasons:

 Location: Obviously a home on a busy street or next to industrial, or multifamily, will sell for less per square foot than a home just several blocks away in a conforming single family neighborhood.